liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 Multilayer perceptron contains an input layer, an output layer, and one or more hidden layers:
 * Output layer contains output units: \\(\mathbf{y} = [y_1, y_2, ..., y_k] \\) is a vector of k output units representing the dependent variable.
 For example, if we want to perform 10-class prediction, we can perform one-hot encoding with k = 10.
 That means if an output is class 7, it would have \\(y_7\\) = 1 and the remaining \\(y_i\\) are all 0.
 * Input layer contains input units: \\(\mathbf{x} = [x_1, x_2, ..., x_D] \\) is a vector of D input units representing the explanatory variables.
 For example, in fraud detection, each input unit can represent one characteristics of a transaction.
 In image processing, each input unit can represent one pixel of an image.
 In natural language processing, each input unit can represent a word in a sentence.
-* Hidden layers contains hidden units: The way hidden layers are organized represent network architecture, the simplest being multi-layer perceptron:
+* Hidden layers contains hidden units: The way hidden layers are organized represent network architecture, the simplest being __multi-layer perceptron__ (MLP):
 <div class="imgcap">
 <div >
     <img src="/blog/assets/neural-network/mlp.jpg" width = "500">